Master in Renewable Energies

 Study Plan

-The Master's Degree in Renewable Energy has a curricular structure based on four sequential training parts.
+The Master in Renewable Energies has a curricular structure based on four sequential training parts.

 From a management point of view, this first part provides, on the one hand, the essential tools to manage renewable and clean energy technology developments within a company's global system; and, on the other hand, the forecasting tools for environmental impact assessment for impact studies of this type of energy.

-The subjects and the corresponding hours that make up the first part are shown in the following table:
+The subjects and the corresponding credits that make up the first part are shown in the following table:

 These subjects, in spite of being independent of each other, are structured according to a coherent teaching order that facilitates their understanding.
 Each subject is divided into chapters, whose content includes printed material that should be studied to satisfactorily answer the evaluated activities.